My country:

 Please include the following documents with your application:

-Candidates must approach referees themselves and include references with their application.
-The reference must detail the applicant’s research strengths.
+• 2 academic or professional references (candidates must approach referees themselves and include references with their application.
+The reference must detail the applicant’s research strengths).

 Funding: